AcademySoftwareFoundation/opencue.io/content/en/docs/Contribution guidelines/_index.md

 ---
-title: "Contribution Guidelines"
+title: "Contribution guidelines"
-linkTitle: "Contribution Guidelines"
+linkTitle: "Contribution guidelines"
 weight: 9
 description: >
   How to contribute to the docs